itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 </div>

 #### 1.4 Create project
-You can create a new project using the `Project` function of Max's software development toolkit.
+we create a new project using the `Project` function of Max's software development toolkit.
 ```python
 # region --- 1.
 Project ---
 pj = mo.Project(name=project_name, location=run_mode,)